In This Article

 - Toxicity: Toxic to humans and pets

 Similar to its cousin the philodendron, arrowhead plants are pretty easygoing plants that require basic care.
 Water your plant deeply when the soil begins to dry out.
 Check the soil's moisture level before watering, as this plant needs less water during its winter dormancy than it does during the spring and summer growing seasons.

 Feed your arrowhead plant with houseplant fertilizer diluted to half-strength every two weeks during the growing season.
 Stop fertilizing in the fall and winter when the plant stops putting out new growth.

 Because they’re natural climbers, arrowhead plants can be trained to climb a trellis, moss pole, or other support.
 You can also keep the plant in a hanging basket and allow the elegant vines to trail down.

 Best Growing Conditions for Arrowhead Plant

 While it can tolerate lower light conditions, a spot with bright, indirect light is ideal for your arrowhead plant.
 A north- or east-facing window is ideal.
 You can also keep this plant a few feet away from windows on the south or west sides of your home (which will get stronger light) as long as it's not in the sun's direct rays.
 Direct sun can discolor the leaves and damage your plant.

 Types of Arrowhead Plant

 Arrowhead plants include standard green-to-cream variegated cultivars like ‘Imperial White,’ while ‘White Butterfly’ ranges from almost white through pale yellow and green.
 For a more compact growth habit, look for the cultivar ‘Pixie,’ which retains a bushy shape.

 Cultivars with more splashes of white or cream against darker shades, like Syngonium podophyllum albo-variegatum are highly sought after.
 The cultivar Syngonium 'Neon Robusta' has beautiful pale pink leaves with thin veining in darker pink that pops against their bright green stems.

 How to Propagate Arrowhead Plant

-Arrowhead plants are easy to propagate from stem cuttings, especially during the spring and summer growing season.
-You’ll need a pair of clean gardening shears or pruners, a clear glass or jar, and a healthy mother plant.
+Arrowhead plants are easy to propagate from stem cuttings, especially during the spring and summer growing seasons.
+You’ll need a pair of clean gardening shears or pruners, clear glass or jar, and a healthy mother plant.